dakamojo/MojoPack/README.md

 ----------------------------

 Special Note About Quests
 This is a quest driven pack, but the quests will not be redundent.
-There won't be three different quests to build three different furnaces.
+There won't be three different quests to build three different furnaces, or build all the machines.
 The quests will be to provide resources in bulk.
 Some examples are a cache full of iron, a cache full of oak logs or a cache full of leather.
+The user can decide what machines they want to use to create the resources.
 There will be some progressive quests through armor and tools.

 Design Goals
 - Only tech mods and quality of life mods.
 Automation will be required to complete the quests.